-VILLAGE OF WILD ROSE NOTICE OF PUBLIC HEARING COMPREHENSIVE PLAN
+TOWN OF ROSE NOTICE OF PUBLIC HEARING COMPREHENSIVE PLAN

-PLEASE TAKE NOTICE THAT the Village of Wild Rose Plan Commission will hold a formal public hearing/information meeting on Thursday, July 5, 2007 at 7:00 p.m. at the Village of Wild Rose Hall, located at 500 Main Street, in the Village of Wild Rose, Waushara County, WI. to present the Village of Wild Rose Comprehensive Plan 2030.
-Village residents are encouraged to ask questions and offer comments on the plan to the Village Plan Commission and Comprehensive Plan 2030 committee members.
-The Village of Wild Rose Plan Commission will also take written public comments at this hearing.
-If comments of merit from the public hearing can be addressed by the Village Board as conditions of approval, the Village of Wild Rose Board may take action on the proposed adoption of the Village of Wild Rose Comprehensive Plan 2030 at the regular monthly meeting of the Village Board on July 11, 2007.
+PLEASE TAKE NOTICE THAT the Town of Rose Plan Commission will hold a formal public hearing/information meeting on Friday, June 29, 2007 at 7:00 p.m. at the Town of Rose Hall (American Legion Hall) in the Village of Wild Rose, Waushara Co., WI., to present the Town of Rose Comprehensive Plan 2030.
+Town residents are encouraged to ask questions and offer comments on the plan to the Town Plan Commission and Comprehensive Plan 2030 Committee members.
+The Town of Rose town board will also take public comments at this hearing.
+If comments of merit from the public hearing can be addressed by the Town Board as conditions of approval, the Town of Rose Board may take action on the proposed adoption of the Town of Rose Comprehensive Plan 2030 at the regular monthly Town Board meeting on July 2, 2007.

-The Comprehensive Plan is a statement of public policy concerning the future development of Wild Rose and the conservation and protection of its natural resources.
-The plan provides a guide for where future growth and development should occur within and around the Village over the next 23 years.
-When the Village Board Supervisors make future decisions concerning land use development, the plan will be consulted.
-The plan inventoried and analyzed the Village's physical setting, natural features, land use, population figures, economics, housing stock, transportation, and community facilities.
-Using these inventories and the plan's goals and objectives, the Village developed a preferred land use plan for the Village of Wild Rose.
-The plan is advisory to the Village Board and is used as a guideline for decision making.
+The Comprehensive Plan is a statement of public policy concerning the conservation and development of the Town.
+The plan provides a guide to where future growth and development should occur within and around the Town over the next 23 years.
+When the Town Board Supervisors make future decisions concerning land use development, the plan will be consulted.
+The plan inventoried and analyzed the Town's physical setting, natural features, land use, population figures, economics, housing stock, transportation, and community facilities.
+Using these inventories and the plan's goals and objectives, the Town developed a preferred land use plan for the Town of Rose.
+The plan is advisory to the Town Board and is used as a guideline.

-The Village of Wild Rose Comprehensive Planning Committee together with the East Central Wisconsin Regional Planning Commission and UW-Extension Staff, worked to develop the Village of Wild Rose Comprehensive Plan 2030 over an extended period, utilizing responses from a public survey, and extensive data and mapping resources.
-If anyone would like additional information, please feel free to contact Patrick Nehring at the Waushara County UW-Extension phone: office.
-(920)-787-0416 or email: Patrick.nehring@ces.uwex.edu or Ed Kleckner at the East Central Wisconsin Regional Planning Commission, phone (920)-751-4770 or email: ekleckner@eastcentralrpc.org.
+The Town of Rose Comprehensive Planning Committee together with the East Central Wisconsin Regional Planning Commission and UW-Extension Staff, worked to develop the Town of Rose's Comprehensive Plan 2030 over an extended period, utilizing responses from a public survey, and extensive data and mapping resources.
+If anyone would like additional information, please feel free to contact Patrick Nehring at the Waushara County UWphone: (920)787-0416 Extension office, Patrick.nehring@ces.uwex.edu or Ed Kleckner at the East Central Wisconsin Regional Planning Commission, phone (920)751-4770 or email: ekleckner@eastcentralrpc.org.

-Copies of the proposed Village of Wild Rose Comprehensive Plan 2030 are available for public viewing at the following locations:
+Copies of the proposed Town of Rose Comprehensive Plan 2030 are available for public viewing at the following locations:

-- The Village of Wild Rose Hall located at 500 Main Street in Wild Rose - The Patterson Memorial Library, 500 Wisconsin, Wild Rose, WI. - · University of Wisconsin Extension Offices (Room 34 in the Waushara County Courthouse), 209 S. St. Marie Street in Wautoma, WI; and - East Central Wisconsin Regional Planning Commission, 132 Main Street, Menasha, WI.
+- The Town of Rose Town Hall (American Legion Hall), in Wild Rose - The Patterson Memorial Library, 500 Wisconsin, Wild Rose, WI. - University of Wisconsin Extension Offices (Room 34 in Waushara County Courthouse), 209 S. St. Marie Street in Wautoma, WI; and - East Central Wisconsin Regional Planning Commission, 132 Main Street, Menasha, WI.

-If special arrangements are necessary to accommodate individuals with disabilities, please contact Vickie Sage, Village Clerk (920) 622-4183 at least 2 days prior to the hearing.
+If special arrangements are necessary to accommodate individuals with disabilities, please contact Lois Kolka, Town Clerk ((920) 622-3765 at least 2 days prior to the hearing.